South Carolina 4-H Small Garden Project

-- All groups or individuals registered will receive access to a project record book, 1 seed packet of edible plants, 1 seed packet for pollinator-friendly plants, and project newsletters.
-Youth must plant the 2 seed varieties they are given (one pollinator and one edible).
-In addition, they must plant at least 2 other edible crops of their choice.
-If spacing allows, you may plant more than 4 types of crops.
+- All groups or individuals registered will receive access to a project record book, one seed packet of edible plants, one seed packet for pollinator-friendly plants, and project newsletters.
+Youth must plant the two seed varieties they are given (one pollinator and one edible).
+In addition, they must plant at least two other edible crops of their choice.
+If spacing allows, you may plant more than four types of crops.

 - Youth must prepare, plant, maintain, and harvest a garden plot of no less than 50 sq ft.
 (If you do not have the required amount of space, consult your local 4-H Agent.)

-- Record books and evaluations must be returned to be eligible for awards.
+- Record books and evaluations must be submitted to be eligible for awards by July 29, 2022.
 Judging rubric (PDF 0.6MB)

 - County winners from the Junior, Senior, and Group divisions will be eligible for judging at the regional and state level if they score a 165/220 (75%) or higher.